BruceEckel/ClarifyingConcurrency/What are Effects.md

 Notice the `Err` cases in the pattern match, for example `case Err(TabError() as e)`.
 The `TabError() as e` allows us to capture the specific type of exception inside `Err` and then just use it as `e`.

 There’s a Python library called [result](https://github.com/rustedpy/result/tree/master)which is designed after Rust’s built-in `Result`.
-It matches the basic structure of `my_result.py`, although `result` is far more sophisticated. `return_result.py` can be used with this library by changing the `my_result` import to `result`.
+It matches the basic structure of `my_result.py`, although `result` is far more sophisticated.
+Thus, `return_result.py` can be used with this library by changing the `my_result` import to `result`.
 Here we test both versions and ensure that the outputs are identical:
 ```python
 # test_both.py
 import io